symbiotic-data/docs/properties.rst

    data SemigroupOperation a
      = SemigroupAssociative a a

-   perform :: Semigroup a
+   performSemigroup :: Semigroup a =>
-           => SemigroupOperation a -> a -> Bool
+     SemigroupOperation a -> a -> Bool
-   perform op x = case op of
+   performSemigroup op x = case op of
      SemigroupAssociative y z ->
        isAssociative x y z